icgarlin/chooose/README.md

 & consistent style.
 The tailwind ui also facilitates the creation of a mobile user interface.

 Rather than loading the data in on the frontend, I chose to simulate API calls by making use of NextJS's serverless architecture.
 Enabling a separation of concerns and allowing for significantly less code bloat on the frontend.
-I placed the "API Response" in the lib folder because that is typically where I would have any code that detailed the structure of a returned object.
-In this scenario the returned object itself essentially served this purpose.

 ### Assumptions / Application Flow